williamFalcon/test-tube/README.md

 ---
 Test tube is a python library to track and optimize Deep Learning experiments.
 It's framework agnostic and is built on top of the python argparse API for ease of use.

-Nothing is uploaded, it's all done on your machine.
-Logs are stored to csv files for easy analysis.
+Test tube stores logs in csv files on your machine for easy analysis.

 ```bash
 pip install test_tube